netzulo/evm-deployer-boilerplate/README.md

 # EVM Deployer Boilerplate 🚀

-Welcome to **VM Deployer BoilerplateUE**!
+Welcome to **EVM Deployer Boilerplate**!
 This repository provides a base framework to help you easily deploy EVM across various platforms, utilizing automation, modular configurations, and integration with blockchain ecosystems for an enhanced deployment experience.

 ---